Segment image into foreground and background using active contours (snakes) region growing technique

 'edge' method and 200 iterations.

-Display the final contour on the original image in red.
+Display the final contour over the original image in red.

 Load 3-D volumetric image data, removing the singleton dimension.